berenslab/hh_sbi/README.md

 Run `./code/build_simulations.ipynb' to produce Hodgkin-Huxley model simulations.

 ### 3. Build amortized posteriors with neural posterior estimation.
-Run `./code/build_amortized_posteriors.ipynb` to produce amortized posteriors.
+Run `./code/build_amortized_posteriors.ipynb` to produce amortized posteriors with different training schedules.
+Two of the posteriors will be NPE and NPE+ discussed in the mansucript.

+### 4. Report performance
+Run `./code/report_performances.ipynb` to compare the closeness of posterior samples -- derived from the different posteriors -- to experimental observations.

+###

 ## Requirements
 - [dandi](https://dandiarchive.org/) (see `raw data`) <br>